ipfs/js-ipfs/README.md

 ### Use in the browser with browserify, webpack or any bundler

 Simply require it as you would do for Node.js, but when transpiling+minifying with your bundler, make sure to swap `zlib` with a full replacement for the browser: `zlib: 'browserify-zlib-next'`.
-We have submited PR's to browserify and WebPack to make this as part of the standard node libraries that are transpiled, you can follow this development in [browserify](https://github.com/substack/node-browserify/issues/1672), [webpack](https://github.com/webpack/node-libs-browser/issues/51).
+We have submitted PR's to browserify and WebPack to make this as part of the standard node libraries that are transpiled, you can follow this development in [browserify](https://github.com/substack/node-browserify/issues/1672), [webpack](https://github.com/webpack/node-libs-browser/issues/51).

 You can also find examples of how to do this bundling at: `https://github.com/ipfs/js-ipfs/tree/master/examples`